 Child Care Provider Resources and Services

-The health and well being of children is important for growth and development, which is why the Snohomish Health District works to ensure health and safety at Snohomish County child cares and preschools.
+The health and well being of children is important for growth and development, which is why the Snohomish County Health Department works to ensure health and safety at Snohomish County child cares and preschools.
 Our services are targeted at child care businesses and providers.
 For more information about our program activities, please see our Child Care Health Outreach Program annual report or our program brochure.
 We offer free consultations on a variety of health, safety, and nutrition topics.

 The first 3 to 5 years of a child’s life are some of the most important from a developmental standpoint.
 Our Child Care Health Outreach Program offers the consultation services of a Behavioral Health Specialist.